Kurt E. Christiansen, FAICP

 Courtenay Mercer is serving her second four-year term on the board and is the board's secretary.
 She is principal of Mercer Planning Association in Jersey City, New Jersey, and formerly served as the director of planning at the NJ Office of Smart Growth.
 She holds master's and bachelor's degrees from Rutgers University.
 Within APA, Mercer has served as a member on the Budget and Development Plan Committee, Legislative and Policy Committee, and chair of the Membership Committee.
 She also previously served as the APA New Jersey Chapter president and as treasurer of the APA Chapter Presidents Council.

-Director Elected from Region II
+Director Region II

 Rodger Lentz, AICP